landswellsong/PolandballRTS/README.md

     ant jar
     ant run

+For a quick run you can as well just use the last command as it would imply running others first.
 The resulting JAR will be created in the *build/jar* subdirectory.